 It is expected that the satellite will be significantly longer operational than the first planned year.
 Operations during an extended mission phases are not yet defined but the focus is placed on operations for the N15 infrared camera.
 Some other experiments may also be operated but only on request of the payload owner and if the payloads still operational.

 High energy consumption during battery loading

 Radio transmission experiment

-No regular TM/TC transmission possible during experiment
+No regular TM/TC transmission was possible during the experiment

 Experimental GPS receivers

 Operations with good GPS satellite view which requires an attitude different from sun pointing

 Nadir pointing, high power consumption and high data generation during operations, satellite rotation about nadir axis by 180º for star camera operations

 Operations as long as possible.
 No specific other requirements